 a) Structural

-Any items (such as sealing up holes) that maintenance/construction staff or custodial staff observe (or see on Pest Logs) that they can resolve in less than 15 minutes should be taken care of and noted in the Pest Log.
+Any items (such as sealing up holes) that maintenance/construction staff or custodial staff observe (or see on Pest Logs) that they can resolve in less than 15 minutes should be taken care of and this follow up action should be noted in the Pest Log.

 Custodial staff will review Pest Logs twice per week.
 Any items he/she cannot resolve in less than 15 minutes should be marked in order of priority.